-In 1957, filmmaker Sid Feder traveled to the Soviet Union to present a vision of life behind the Iron Curtain to the West.
-The result was This Is Russia!, an hour-long documentary showing life around the country.
-Included in that tour: the site of the 2014 Winter Olympics, where there are women.
+In 1957, a filmmaker traveled to the Soviet Union.
+The result was an hour-long documentary showing life around the country, including Sochi, where there were women.

 The narrator of the film, Carey Wilson, spends its duration pretending that he is Feder, and that the footage you see is what he himself shot.
 The segment on Sochi, excerpted above, comes about 40 minutes into the full presentation, right after a visit to Georgia, where, he says, people love freedom, though it is still in the Soviet Union.
 Which is why the segment starts, "And so is Sochi" — then sweeping across a view of the small town from the adjacent Black Sea.